paramraghavan/sparksql-awsglue/README.md

 - Action - Common actions include operations that collect the results of tasks - count, sum etc... and ship them to the driver, save an RDD, or count the number of elements in a RDD.
 - Transformation - are operations that generate a new RDD- resilient distributed dataset.
 Common transformations include operations that filter, sort and group by key, cache etc are all lazy
 - The Dataframes returned/read by spark are all immutable.
+- The Spark DataFrame was designed to behave a lot like a SQL table (a table with variables in the columns and observations in the rows).
+Not only are they easier to understand, DataFrames are also more optimized for complicated operations than RDDs.

 **Cache:**
 Cache is applied to DF using- .cache, a flag is enabled for spark to know caching